The Best Clarinet Fingerings for F# and Eb by Dr. Michael Dean “ClarinetMike”

 First line Eb/D# (also Bb/A# second space above the staff).
 Beginners are often taught to play this note with the left hand fork key (also called the “sliver” or “banana” key).
 Instead, teachers should teach the students to use the normal fingering of the top two fingers of left hand with right bottom side (trill) key.
 And, as above, I strongly suggest this fingering be used also in the chromatic scale.
 Again, this fingering is almost always the preferred fingering in actual music.
 Further, the left hand fork key is very difficult to use if a student’s fingers aren’t slender.
 FYI, one of my teachers told me a story about a famous clarinetist who disliked the left hand fork key so much he had it taken off the clarinet and its hole plugged up!

 I want to restate that I think alternate fingerings should be introduced early and often.
-The more fingerings a clarinetist knows, the better he/she can solve technical problems in music.
+The more fingerings a clarinetist knows, the better the clarinetist can solve technical problems in music.
 As John Wooden said, “Little Things Make Big Things Happen.”

 ClarinetMike says, “Think for yourself.
 Remember the great words of John Wooden, ‘There is no progress without change, but not all change is progress.'”